Rundetaarn: Exhibitions and concerts

 Since 1987, the Library Hall which lies above The Trinitatis Church, has served as an exhibition space, featuring various exhibitions of art, culture, history and science.
 At the same time, it is used as a concert venue, every year hosting around a hundred concerts.

+The Library Hall (Bibliotekssalen) of Rundetaarn has hosted numerous exhibitions featuring Danish and international artists, such as Asger Jorn, whose graphic works were exhibited in Jorn i Rundetaarn (1992), and Fluxus pioneer Wolf Vostell, who contributed to the politically charged group exhibition Berlin uden grænser (1991).
+Other artists who have shown their work include the ceramic sculptor Nina Hole (1987), who participated in the exhibition Danmark i Farver og Form, and the Danish illustrator and author Ib Spang Olsen (2015), who was featured in Håndens arbejde, åndens værk.
+The tower continues to host contemporary artists, such as the duo Christoph Mügge and Sebastian Mügge, who explored the building's literary history with the site-specific installation Lost Library Legends (2024).

 Views

 The observation deck affords extensive views over the rooftops of the old part of Copenhagen with its many spires, including the Marble Church, the Nikolaj contemporary art center, Christiansborg Palace, Christiansborg Slotskirke, the Church of the Holy Ghost, Copenhagen City Hall, Palace Hotel, the Church of Our Lady, St. Peter's Church, the Great Synagogue, St. Andrew's Church, Rosenborg Castle, the Church of Our Saviour and the pipes of Amagerværket.
 On clear days, both the Øresund Bridge and Sweden can be seen in the distance.

 Rundetaarn Unicycle Race

 Every year in spring, a unicycle race is held in the Round Tower.
 The contestants have to go up and down the tower.
 The world record, set in 1988, is 1 minute and 48.7 seconds.